alexnegrya/facebook-people-searcher/README.md

-# facebook-people-searcher
+# Facebook people searcher
-Search peoples in Facebook by different criteria.
+Search all people in Facebook which fit the different criteria you've set, including additional criteria by which Facebook don`t provides opportunities to filter the search query.